johanbrook/johanbrook.com/src/site/writings/2019-05-01-a-small-functional-reactive-app-architecture.md

 This particular example of a driver only consumes sinks but doesn't return any sources back to our `app()` function.

 How do we hook up this driver?
 We need to modify the `run` function!

-☝️ Remember, this is only for education purposes: all of this is already done for you in Frap.

 **Run**